gradle/gradle/design-docs/gradle-3.0.md

 The following stories are candidates to be included in a major release of Gradle.
 Currently, they are *not* scheduled to be included in Gradle 3.0.

+## Address issues in ordering of dynamic method lookup

+Currently, we look first for a method and if not found, look for a property with the given name and if the value is a closure, treat it as a method.

+- Methods inherited from an ancestor project can silently shadow these properties.
+- Method matching is inconsistent with how methods are matched on POJO/POGO objects, where a method is selected only when the args can be coerced to those accepted by the method, and if not, searching continues with the next object.
+Should do something similar for property-as-a-method matching.

 ## Remove Gradle GUI

 It is now straight forward to implement a rich UI using the Gradle tooling API.